ExodusMovement/patch-broken-hermes-typed-arrays/README.md

 TypedArray.prototype.subarray = function (...args) {
   var arr = subarray.apply(this, args)
   if (!this.constructor || arr.constructor === this.constructor) return arr
-  return new this.constructor(arr.buffer, arr.byteOffset, arr.byteLength)
+  return new this.constructor(arr.buffer, arr.byteOffset, arr.length)
 }
 ```